pendanyeh/Docker/README.md

 ## 3. Install Docker

-Ways to install Docker, Cloud based installation or Locally based installation.
-For the latter, find the link below.
-Window users please make sure to check if your Windows OS is AMD64 or ARM64 before you start any installation.
+**Ways to install Docker: Cloud-based installation or locally based installation.
+For the latter,** **Find the link below.
+Window users, please make sure to check if your Windows OS is AMD64 or ARM64** **before you start any installation.**

 * Windows/macOS: Install Docker Desktop from https://www.docker.com/products/docker-desktop
 * For Windows OS, Open Settings > System > About